Frognar/Expense-Explorer/docs/Main category.md

 - Description
 - List of [[Sub category]]

-Can't be use in [[Purchase]]
+Can't be used in [[Purchase]]

 #### Facts:
  - Main Category Created
  - Main Category Renamed
  - Main Category Description Changed
- - Sub Category Added (When sub category created, or reassigned)
+ - Sub Category Added (When subcategory created, or reassigned)
- - Sub Category Removed (When sub category deleted, or reassigned)
+ - Sub Category Removed (When subcategory deleted, or reassigned)
- - Main Category Deleted (Require to not have any sub categories added)
+ - Main Category Deleted (Require not having any subcategories added)